AARP Community Challenge Grant Program Now Accepting 2021 Applications

 The program funds quick-action projects; Application Deadline is April 14, 2021

-LAS VEGAS, Feb.
-17, 2021 /PRNewswire/ -- AARP Nevada invites community organizations and local governments across the state to apply for the 2021 Community Challenge grant program, now through April 14.
+HARRISBURG, Pa., Feb.
+18, 2021 /PRNewswire/ -- AARP Pennsylvania invites community organizations and local governments across the state to apply for the 2021 Community Challenge grant program, now through April 14.
 Grants fund quick-action projects that can range from several hundred dollars for small, short-term activities to several thousand or tens of thousands for larger projects.
 Now in its fifth year, the grant program is part of AARP's nationwide Livable Communities initiative, which supports the efforts of cities, towns, neighborhoods and rural areas to become great places to live for people of all ages.

-"We are thrilled to bring this grant opportunity back to Nevada in 2021 and we encourage all eligible organizations to apply," said Maria Moore, AARP Nevada State Director.
-"We've seen great results from the Community Challenge grant program in communities across Nevada, and this year we are increasing our support for projects that focus on diversity and inclusion and aid in local recovery from the coronavirus pandemic."
+"We are thrilled to bring this grant opportunity back to Pennsylvania in 2021 and we encourage all eligible organizations to apply," said AARP Pennsylvania State Director Bill Johnston-Walsh.
+"We've seen great results from the Community Challenge grant program in communities across Pennsylvania, and this year we are increasing our support for projects that focus on diversity and inclusion and aid in local recovery from the coronavirus pandemic."

-Since 2017, AARP has awarded 560 grants – six in Nevada - through the Community Challenge to nonprofit organizations and government entities in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-Funded projects have demonstrated an ability to help garner additional funds or support from public and private funders, encourage replication and overcome local policy barriers, and receive greater overall awareness and engagement.
+Since 2017, AARP has awarded 560 grants – including 15 in Pennsylvania – through the Community Challenge to nonprofit organizations and government entities in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+The program provides direct support to all community types, with nearly 40% of past projects benefitting rural communities, 20% going to suburban locations and 40% improving urban places.
+Granted projects have demonstrated an ability to help garner additional funds or support from public and private funders, encourage replication and overcome local policy barriers, and receive greater overall awareness and engagement.

 AARP will prioritize projects that deliver inclusive solutions that meet the needs of diverse populations, as well as those that directly engage volunteers through permanent or temporary solutions that aim to achieve one or more of the following outcomes: